nagadomi/nunif/iw3/README.md

 ### Video is interlaced

 Use `--vf yadif` option to deinterlace the video source.
+You can use ffmpeg's video filter with `--vf` option.

+Note that
-You can use ffmpeg compatible `-vf` option (But the video filter that modify the image size will cause errors).
+- the video filter that modify the image size will cause errors
+- only serial pipeline is supported

 See https://ffmpeg.org/ffmpeg-filters.html

 ### Recommended workflow for slow processor or very large video